 If you’re buying a new car, then you may not need to invest in a separate sat nav; manufacturers now often include the devices as standard.
 This won’t be the case for all models, though, and older or used cars will be less likely to feature them.
 This leaves you with the choice of whether or not to use a sat nav—not to mention which model to buy.
 To help you out, we’ve created a guide to the different types of sat nav available on the market today.

 One of the most versatile ways to customise your car is through the creative use of lighting.
 In fact, choosing to customise your car through lighting is just the first step: you can then choose from a range of both interior and exterior custom lights.

 A subtler option to go for here might involve a lightbulb conversion kit, which allows you to change the colour of your headlights.
 Meanwhile, you could show off the marque of your car by lighting it up.
 More extravagant choices could include LED floor lights, or even transforming the ceiling of your car to look like the night sky.
 The world is your oyster here, so have fun!

 Last but not least, we’re turning our attention to the wheels.
 There are thousands of options on the market here, allowing you to go beyond the basics and create a vehicle with a far more luxurious feel.

 Your inspiration here might come from the racing track—or, if you just want to live your mid-2000s Pimp My Ride dreams, it might come instead from a music video.
 Either way, there’s plenty to explore, so get customising!
+Have you thought about personalised number plates, for example?
 Be aware, though, if you’re a learner or newly qualified driver, some learner driver insurance policies and young driver insurance policies will increase premiums on cars that have been modified.